jranaraki/NCBIdataPrep/README.md

 Run the code in RStudio or R environment

 ### Step 3
-Four new CSV files will be created in the same folder containing data with and without features' names, features' names, chromosomes names
+Four new CSV files will be created in the same folder containing data with and without features' names, features' names, and chromosomes names